oleg-nenashev/mocks-as-code-demo/README.md

 # Mocks as Code for Configuration Management.
 Demo

+Can you do full-stack development with Java?
+You can!
+And what about full-stack platform engineering?
+You can do it too!
-In this demo, we build a full-Java implementation for several key aspects of an application:
+In this demo, we build a full-Java implementation for all key aspects of an application:

-- The application itself
+- The application itself - Spring Boot
+- Build automation - Gradle Build Tool, aka Gradle
-- Test Automation code - with Testcontainers, WireMock, LocalStack and other Java tools
+- Test automation - with Testcontainers, WireMock, LocalStack and other Java tools
 - Configuration Management - with [Pulumi for Java](https://www.pulumi.com/docs/languages-sdks/java/)
 - All the build logic - with [Gradle Build Tool](https://gradle.org/), a.k.a Gradle.
   We will also use [Gradle Build Scan](https://docs.gradle.org/current/userguide/build_scans.html) for troubleshooting